macouella/kenv/README.md

 - config() also returns the loaded json object.
 - inline comments are supported in json files.
 - nested object access is case-sensitive.
+- use `devSyncPaths` while developing to ensure that the different config files are in sync.

 ## The logUsage option